markmac99/pi-meteortools/auroracam/README.md

 The scripts in this folder implement a very simple aurora camera using a barebones IP camera.
 Python 3.7 or later required.

 ## How it works
 A python script captures an image from the camera every few seconds.
-During the day it writes the image to $DATADIR/../live.jpg.
-At night it writes it to a datestamped directory.
-At the end of the night, the saved images are made into an MP4 and thhe host is rebooted to ensure a clean start for the next day.
+At the end of the night, the saved images are made into an MP4 and hhe host is rebooted to ensure a clean start for the next day.
 The software also captures during the day, creating a separate set of data and timelapse.

 ### Scheduling the job
 Each time the script is run it creates or updates a scheduled job in the Pi's crontab so there's no need to do this manually.